 How Much Can I Make in Computer Forensics?

 If you’re wondering about your computer forensics career salary, that’s a good thing.
 When you’re thinking about going back to school to get your degree, it’s important to consider how you’ll benefit after you graduate.
 Your computer forensics career salary can depend on many factors, including how much work experience you had before you earned your degree, your GPA while you earned your degree, and the area in which you live.

 Here’s a look at some of the potential salaries you can expect to make after you finish your computer forensics degree.
-Computer forensic analyst salary on average is $69,000.
+A computer forensic analyst’s salary on average is $69,000.
 Computer forensics and security salary, forensic computer examiner salary, and computer forensic scientist salary all come in around $96,000.
-The computer forensics investigator salary is one of the highest salaries in the field, with the average computer forensics investigator salary coming in around $98,000.
-Whether you’re interested in earning a computer forensic analyst salary, a computer forensics and security salary, a forensic computer examiner salary, a computer forensic scientist salary, or a computer forensics investigator salary, you’ll be doing parts of the same important work: using your tech knowledge to catch people engaging in illegal activities.
+The computer forensics investigator’s salary is one of the highest salaries in the field, with the average computer forensics investigator’s salary coming in at around $98,000.
+Whether you’re interested in earning a computer forensic analyst salary, computer forensics and security salary, a forensic computer examiner salary, a computer forensic scientist salary, or a computer forensics investigator salary, you’ll be doing parts of the same important work: using your tech knowledge to catch people engaging in illegal activities.